aang81a/my-it-support-portfolio/PROJECTS/08-internal-support-notes/how-to-troubleshoot-no-network-access.md

 Include relevant test results if they help explain the issue, such as IP configuration, gateway ping, external IP ping, or DNS/name resolution results.

 Do not document unnecessary private information such as usernames, personal device names, Wi-Fi names, public IP addresses, global IPv6 addresses, or private file paths.

+---

+## Security and Privacy Notes

+- Do not publish screenshots with public IP addresses, global IPv6 addresses, Wi-Fi names, or private user details.
+- Do not change DNS, IP, VPN, or firewall settings without approval.
+- Use only the test results needed for troubleshooting and ticket documentation.
+- Escalate suspected infrastructure, DNS, DHCP, VPN, or firewall issues.